Yacubane/budgetto/README.md

 ## Features

-* Always synchronized with Firebase Realtime Database - you will never lost your data
+* Always synchronized with Firebase Realtime Database - you will never lose your data
 * Offline mode (Data will be synchronized when you connect to internet)
 * Pie chart of your expenses
 * Monthly/weekly limit